5 Inference for simple linear regression

 5.4.2 Interpreting the interval

-The basic interpretation for the 95% confidence interval for β1, the slope of per_capita_expend is
+The general interpretation of the 95% confidence interval for β1, the slope of per_capita_expend is

-We are 95% confident that the interval 0.001 to 0.007 contains the population slope for per capita expenditure in the model of the relationship between city per capita expenditure and number of playgrounds per 10,000 residents.
+We are 95% confident that the interval 0.001 to 0.007 contains the population slope for per capita expenditure in the model of the relationship between a city’s per capita expenditure and number of playgrounds per 10,000 residents.

-We are 95% confident that for each additional dollar a city spends per resident, the number of playgrounds per 10,000 residents is greater by 0.001 to 0.007, on average.
+We are 95% confident that for each additional dollar a city spends per resident, there are between 0.001 to 0.007 more playgrounds per 10,000 residents, on average.

 5.4.3 What does “confidence” mean?

 The beginning of the interpretation for a confidence interval is “We are C% confident…”.
 What does “C% confident” mean?
 The notion of “confidence” refers to the statistical process used construct the confidence interval.
-This means if we replicate the process thousands of times - obtain a sample of 97 cities, construct a bootstrap distribution for β^1, calculate the bounds that mark the middle C% of the distribution, , the intervals defined by the upper and lower bounds would contain the value of the true population slope β1 C% of the time.
+This means if we replicate the process thousands of times - obtain a sample of 97 cities, construct a bootstrap distribution for β^1, and calculate the bounds that mark the middle C% of the distribution, the intervals defined by the upper and lower bounds would contain the value of β1, the true population slope, C% of the time.

 Thus far, we have used a confidence interval to produce a plausible range of values for the population slope.
 We can also test specific claims about the population slope using another inferential procedure called hypothesis testing.

-Before getting into the details of simulation-based hypothesis testing, we’ll illustrate the steps for a hypothesis test based on a common used analogy, the general procedure of a court trial in the United States (US) judicial system.
+Hypothesis tests are used to evaluate a claim about about a population parameter.
+The claim could be based on previous research, an idea a research or business team wants to explore, or a general statement about the parameter.
+We will again focus on the population slope β1.
+Before getting into the details of simulation-based hypothesis tests, we’ll describe the steps for a hypothesis test based on a commonly used analogy, the general procedure of a court trial in the United States (US) judicial system.

-The first step to any hypothesis test (or trial) is to define the hypotheses to be evaluated.
+The first step of any hypothesis test (or trial) is to define the hypotheses that will be evaluated.
 These hypotheses are called the null and alternative.
-The null hypothesis (H0) is the baseline condition typically indicating no relationship between the response and predictor, and the alternative hypothesis (Ha) is defined by the claim being tested - typically that there is some relationship between the two variables.
+The null hypothesis (H0) is the baseline condition typically indicating no relationship between the response and predictor, and the alternative hypothesis (Ha) is defined by the claim being tested.
+Typically, the claim is that there is some relationship between the two variables.

 In the US judicial system, a defendant is deemed innocent unless proven otherwise.
 Therefore, the null and alternative hypotheses are H0: the defendant is not guilty, and Ha: the defendant is guilty.
 We say that a person is “innocent until proven guilty beyond a reasonable doubt.”
 Therefore, the trial proceeds assuming the null hypothesis of innocence is true and the objective is to evaluate the strength of evidence against this hypothesis.
 The same is true for hypothesis testing in statistics.
 The test is conducted under the assumption that the null hypothesis, H0, is true, and we use statistical methods to evaluate the strength of the evidence against H0.